cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices -interviewing-deaf-hoh-individual.md

 ### 3.2.
 In-person interview with non-signing/oral deaf or hard of hearing individual

-**Face each other in a bright room**: Deaf non-signing and hard of hearing individuals rely on lip reading, so be sure they can clearly see the interviewer.
+**Face each other in a bright room**: Deaf non-signing and hard of hearing individuals may rely on lip reading, so be sure they can clearly see the interviewer.
 Select a room with good lighting.

 **Reliable internet connectivity**: Interviewees relying on speech-to-text apps for real-time transcriptions will need a good and reliable internet connection.